The Maverick Machine

 Do I get paid?

 Absolutely!
-Due to the generous support of the University, the UNO Athletic Bands are pleased to offer each member of the Maverick Machine $500 at the conclusion of the season.
+Due to the generous support of the University, the UNO Athletic Bands are pleased to offer each full member of the Maverick Machine $500 at the conclusion of the season.

 What if I don't own a piccolo, mellophone, tenor saxophone, marching baritone, or tuba?